-a The Council shall appoint appropriate staff member(s) to undertake the work of the Responsible Financial Officer when the Responsible Financial Officer is absent.
+a The Council shall appoint appropriate staff member(s) or a locum or a Parish Councillor to undertake the work of the Responsible Financial Officer when the Responsible Financial Officer is absent.
+Any Parish Councillor who undertakes Responsible Financial Officer duties will not be able to receive any remuneration.